William Regal: Teaming with Eugene (2004–2005)

+Various tag teams (2005–2006)

-On 30 June, Regal was sent to SmackDown! as part of an eleven-person trade during the draft.
+On 30 June, Regal was sent to the SmackDown! brand as part of an eleven-person trade during the draft lottery.
 His first match on SmackDown! was on 7 July against Matt Morgan in what was to be Morgan's final WWE match.
 It was interrupted before Regal was even able to enter the ring by Mexicools.
-His first full match as part of the roster was a loss to Chris Benoit in a catch wrestling match on 16 July episode of Velocity.
+His first full match as part of the roster was a loss to Chris Benoit in a catch wrestling match on the 16 July episode of Velocity.
 On 4 August, Regal was scheduled to go one on one with Scotty 2 Hotty, but the Mexicools came in and attacked both men.
 Two weeks later, they teamed up on SmackDown! against Psicosis and Super Crazy with Juventud in their corner.
 Halfway through the match, Regal betrayed Scotty by refusing to tag him and walked out of the ring with a smirk on his face, turning heel as a result and allowing the Mexicools to pick up the win.
 Two days later, Regal cut a promo telling the crowd that he had returned to his former self, referring to himself as a "scoundrel" and a "rogue".
 The promo ended when Scotty ran to the ring and attacked Regal.
 The following week, a match between the two was cut short when the debuting Paul Burchill interfered to aid his countryman.
-Regal went on to take Burchill under his wing and tag with him on the hunt for the WWE Tag Team Championship, but the team's biggest exposure was a loss in a handicap match against Bobby Lashley at Armageddon.
+Regal went on to take Burchill under his wing and tag with him on the hunt for the WWE Tag Team Championship, but the team's biggest exposure was a loss in a handicap match against Bobby Lashley at Armageddon on 18 December.

-On 3 February 2006 episode of SmackDown!, Regal and Burchill told the "network representative" Palmer Canon that they no longer wanted to be a tag team so they could go their separate ways.
+On the 3 February 2006 episode of SmackDown!, Regal and Burchill told the "network representative" Palmer Canon that they no longer wanted to be a tag team so they could go their separate ways.
 During this discussion, Burchill informed Canon that his family heritage traced back to the pirate Blackbeard and that he wanted to turn this into a pirate gimmick.
 Burchill, with this heroic persona, started a rivalry with former teammate Regal, who tried to convince Burchill to return to his ruthless ways.
 Regal lost to Burchill in his first match as a pirate.
 Regal lost a rematch against Burchill, with the match stipulation that Regal would have to dress like a "buxom wench" if he lost.
-"Lady Regal", as SmackDown announcers jokingly referred to him, had to dress up like this until Burchill lost a match.
+"Lady Regal", as SmackDown! announcers jokingly referred to him, had to dress up like this until Burchill lost a match.
 This ended after Burchill abandoned him during a tag team loss to The Gymini.